 ENGLISH 30–1 (5 credits)

-It is recommended that students have completed English 20-1 with 60%.
-This is a demanding program designed for students who have demonstrated strengths in the use of the English language and in their understanding of text.
+It is recommended that students have completed English 20-1 with at least 60%.
+This is a demanding program designed for students who have demonstrated strengths written communication and textual analysis.
 Successful completion of English Language Arts 30-1 is a requirement for entrance to most university and some other post-secondary programs.
-A variety of approaches and resources are used in achieving the goals of each course.
-The content may be taught through literary genres and theme.
-These include: novels, short stories, essays, poetry and drama–Shakespearean and/or modern.
-It is strongly recommended that students have completed English 20-1 before transitioning from the -2 course sequence.

 ENGLISH 30- 2 (5 credits)

 Students must have completed English 20-2 with at least 50% OR English 20-1 with at least 25%.
-This program is designed to help students build confidence and develop English language arts skills for school success, future careers, and life goals.
+This course is designed to help students build confidence and develop English Language Arts skills for school success, future careers, and life goals.
 Successful completion of this program provides access to many certificate/diploma programs in colleges and technical institutions.

 MATHEMATICS -1 (Mathematics 20-1 and/or Mathematics 30-1)